kokkos/kokkos-core-wiki/API-Reference/Detection-Idiom.md

 ### Detecting an expression

 Suppose we needed to write a type trait to detect if a given type `T` is copy assignable.
-First we write an archtype helper alias:
+First we write an archetype helper alias:

 ```c++
 template<class T>